fivexl/terraform-aws-cloudtrail-to-slack/README.md

 The current implementation built upon parsing of S3 notifications, and thus you should expect a 5 to 10 min lag between action and event notification in Slack.
 If you do not get a notification at all - check CloudWatch logs for the lambda to see if there is any issue with provided filters.

-## How to
+# Examples

-Module deployment with the default ruleset
+## Module deployment with the default ruleset

 ```hlc
 # we recomend storing hook url in SSM Parameter store and not commit it to the repo